VenueDriver/payment-driver/README.md

 A general payment service for sending payment requests that customers can pay, without our employees ever seeing the credit card information.

+This project creates a serverless payment system using AWS Lambda, AWS API Gateway, AWS DynamoDB, and AWS Cognito, with management users configured in AWS IAM.
+This setup ensures a low operation cost (virtually free) and high availability.

 What's Here
 -----------